-The complete set of typing rules is shown in Fig. \ref{fig:types}.
-Splitting the grammar into general types and unit types is in fact a necessary consequence of the fact that we want scalars in the types to reflect scalars in the terms ({\em e.g} $\alpha.\lambda x\,\ve{t}$ should have a type $\alpha.U$).
-Indeed if we did not have the restriction on the left side of an arrow being a unit type, \textit{i.e.\ }$U\to T$, then we would have types like $(\alpha.X)\to X$, which \emph{a priori} do not make sense, because abstractions receive only base terms as arguments.
+The complete set of typing rules is shown in Figure~\ref{fig:types}.
+Splitting the grammar into general types and unit types is a necessary consequence of the fact that we want scalars in the types to reflect scalars in the terms (\eg~$\alpha.\lambda x\,\ve{t}$ should have a type $\alpha.U$).
+Indeed if we did not have the restriction on the left hand side of an arrow being a unit type, \ie~$U\to T$, then we would have types like $(\alpha.X)\to X$, which \emph{a priori} do not make sense, because abstractions receive only base terms as arguments.
 This could be fixed by adding the equivalence $(\alpha.A)\to B\equiv\alpha.(A\to B)$, making sure that $\alpha$ is non-zero.
-But still we would need to keep the $\to_E$ rule restricted to having a unit type on the left of the arrow, otherwise we would break the required correspondence between scalars-in-types and scalars-in-terms, \emph{e.g.}:
+But still we would need to keep the $\to_E$ rule restricted to having a unit type on the left of the arrow, otherwise we would break the required correspondence between scalars-in-types and scalars-in-terms, \eg:

-Again, we want the scalars in the types to represent those in the terms, hence the rule $s_I[\alpha]$.
-Rule $+_I$ takes care of sums of terms, and term $\ve 0$ gets the special type $\tzero$ by an axiom.
+We want the scalars in the types to represent those in the terms, hence the rule $s_I$.
+The rule $+_I$ takes care of sums of terms and the term $\ve 0$ gets the special type $\tzero$ by an axiom.